 National Insurance is the name given to the UK’s social security contribution fund.
-National Insurance (NI) contributions are paid by employees and the self-employed who are over 16 years of age and earning over a certain threshold.
+National Insurance (NI) contributions are paid by employees and the self-employed who are over 16 years of age and earn over a certain threshold income.

-- an employee earning above £157 a week
+- you are an employee earning above £166 a week

-- self-employed and making a profit of £6,025 or more a year
+- you are self-employed and making a profit of £6,365 or more a year

 National Insurance Classes

-There are different types of National Insurance, referred to as classes, and the class that applies to you depends on your employment status and how much you earn, and whether you have any gaps in your National Insurance record.
+There are several different types of National Insurance contributiopns, referred to as classes, and the class that applies to you depends on your employment status and how much you earn, and whether there are any gaps in your National Insurance record.